Safrinakbar/E-commerce-website/README.md

 # 🛒 MERN Stack E-Commerce Website

 A full-featured e-commerce web application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js), styled with **Tailwind CSS**, and packed with powerful features like secure authentication, cloud image storage, and caching.
-Special thanks to the contributors safrin bargana , reshma , rohan , sahasran .
+Special thanks to the contributors Reshma , Rohaan , Sahasran .
-This website will soon be renamed ...
----

 ## 🚀 Live Demo
 🌐 [Visit the Live Site](https://your-render-app-url.com)